mcneel/rhino3dm/script/README.md

 ### setup.py

-The _setup_ script uses [CMake](https://cmake.org/) to read the platform-specific native library projects.
-These projects are generated into the _build/[platform]/_ folder where they are used to build the native libraries.
+The _setup_ script uses [CMake](https://cmake.org/) to write the platform-specific native library projects.
+These projects are generated into the _src/build/[platform]/_ folder where they are used to build the native libraries which are, in turn, used by the wrapper projects.

 You can run the _setup.py_ script like this: